open-policy-agent/gatekeeper/website/docs/pubsub-driver-walkthrough.md

 }
 ```

-Dapr driver implements these three methods to publish message, close connection, and update connection respectively.
+As an example, the Dapr driver implements these three methods to publish message, close connection, and update connection respectively.
 Please refer to [dapr.go](https://github.com/open-policy-agent/gatekeeper/blob/master/pkg/pubsub/dapr/dapr.go) to understand the logic that goes in each of these methods.
-Additionally, Dapr driver also implements a method `func NewConnection(_ context.Context, config interface{}) (connection.Connection, error)` that returns a new client for dapr.
+Additionally, the Dapr driver also implements a method `func NewConnection(_ context.Context, config interface{}) (connection.Connection, error)` that returns a new client for dapr.

 ### How to add new drivers

-**Note:** For this exercise, let's say we are trying to add a driver to use `RabbitMQ` instead of Dapr as a tool to publish violations.
+**Note:** For example, if we are trying to add a new driver to use `RabbitMQ` instead of Dapr as a tool to publish violations.

-Any new driver has to implement the methods of `Connection` interface and additionally a new method  `func NewConnection(_ context.Context, config interface{}) (connection.Connection, error)` that returns client for respective tool.
+A driver must implement the `Connection` interface and a new method  `func NewConnection(_ context.Context, config interface{}) (connection.Connection, error)` that returns a client for the respective tool.

-> The name of the method that returns client could change, but the signature of the method must be the same.
+> The name of the method that returns a client could change, but the signature of the method must be the same.

-This newly added driver's `NewConnection` method has to be added in `pubSubs` variable in [provider.go](https://github.com/open-policy-agent/gatekeeper/blob/master/pkg/pubsub/provider/provider.go).
+This newly added driver's `NewConnection` method must be used to create a new `pubSubs` object in [provider.go](https://github.com/open-policy-agent/gatekeeper/blob/master/pkg/pubsub/provider/provider.go).
 For example,

 ```
 var pubSubs = newPubSubSet(map[string]InitiateConnection{
 	dapr.Name: dapr.NewConnection,
   rabbitmq.Name: rabbitmq.NewConnection,
 },
 )
 ```